ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 ![Proxy Protocol Pool](images/VPC-LBaaS-Proxy-Protocol-Pool.png "Proxy Protocol Pool") {: caption="Proxy Protocol Pool" caption-side="top"}

-If the application load balancer is receiving traffic from a client directly, enabling the proxy protocol for the back-end pool of that listener configures the load balancer to attach the proxy protocol header to the TCP packets being sent to that back-end pool.
+If the ALB is receiving traffic from a client directly, enabling the proxy protocol for the back-end pool of that listener configures the load balancer to attach the proxy protocol header to the TCP packets being sent to that back-end pool.

 All back-end members of that pool must support proxy protocol for the data path to work.
 You can choose the version of proxy protocol header (version 1 or version 2) when enabling this setting.
 This setting is disabled by default if not specified.
 With this setting, the back-end servers can get the client IP and port information that the load balancer sets in the proxy protocol header.
 {: note}